 Maestro Classics sells teaching aids for children designed to foster a lifelong love of classical music.
 The website sells downloadable music, books, curriculums, and lessons.

-This is one of the few options on the list that works well for child-focused sites.
+This is one of the few options in the affiliate marketing world that works well for child-focused sites.
 If you cover parenting topics, STEM preparation, or other related topics, this program may fit your needs better than the others.

 Pianoforall helps people play the piano with a comprehensive set of Ebooks, videos, and audio lessons for performers at all levels.
 Subscribers can instantly access hundreds of resources with a $79 one-time payment.

-You can promote the subscription services and one-time lessons through the affiliate program.
+You can promote subscription services and one-time lessons through the program.
 The program offers an unusually high 60% commission rate per sale.

 7. Prime Loops

 Prime Loops is a massive marketplace for music samples.
-Rappers, DJs, electronic artists, and other customers can shop thousands of backing tracks for their next project.
+Rappers, DJs, electronic artists, music producers, and other customers can shop thousands of backing tracks for their next project.

 8. Rocket Piano